tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 Since there are a lot of example sentences and we want to train something quickly, we'll trim the data set to only relatively short and simple sentences.
 Here the maximum length is 8 words (that includes punctuation) and we're filtering to sentences that translate to the form "I am" or "He is" etc.

-Additionaly, you might want to filter out rare words which occur only few times in corpus.
+Additionally, you might want to filter out rare words which occur only few times in corpus.
 This words could not be learned efficiently since there are not enough training examples for them.
 This will reduce vocabulary size and decrease training time.

 ```python